mikepierce/internet-radio-streams/README.md

 There are other lists like this online but they always seem to have old outdated broken links.
-I'll try to keep the links in this list updated as I have time.
+I'll try to keep the links in this list updated as I have time and attention.
-Buuuuuuuut, since this is a git repo, let's make it a collaborative effort:
+Buuuuuuuut, since this is a git repo, let's just make it a collaborative effort:

   - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it, or just go ahead and fix it by finding a working stream URL, adding it to the corresponding m3u file, and making a pull request.
+    If a stream looks indefinitely down, add it to the _OffAir_ directory.
   - If you'd like to suggest a new station for the list, [start a discussion](https://github.com/mikepierce/internet-radio-streams/discussions/categories/station-suggestions).